 - ISBE will calculate MOE compliance for each district in Illinois.
 MOE worksheets will be sent to the state-approved director of special education for each cooperative or stand-alone district.
-Cooperatives should use this information to complete the MOE Composite Worksheet for Cooperatives. - Excel worksheets for cooperatives are available on the ISBE website at https://www.isbe.net/Pages/IDEA-Part-B-Grant-Program-Information.aspx.
+Cooperatives should use this information to complete the MOE Composite Worksheet for Cooperatives. - Excel worksheets for cooperatives are available on the ISBE IDEA Part B Grant Program webpage.
 Cooperatives should complete this form to calculate the totals that must be added to the grant application on the MOE page.
 The MOE Composite Worksheet for Cooperatives must be submitted to ISBE and a copy retained with other grant documentation at the local level. - Districts that are not part of a cooperative should add the MOE information calculated by ISBE to the grant application.